NENA911/NG911GISDataModel/flatfile_templates/README.md

 ## Help

-For assistance not provided within this repositories documentation, please visit https://www.nena.org/page/DataStructures where contact information for the leadership of the Data Structures Committee can be found.
+For assistance not provided within this repository's documentation, please visit https://www.nena.org/page/DevelopmentGroup where contact information for the leadership of the Data Structures & Management Committee can be found.

 ---